10 11 Season

 George has appeared in leading roles for many of North America’s great theatre companies: both the Stratford and Shaw Festivals; Toronto’s Canadian Stage, Soulpepper, Tarragon/Nightwood and Lorraine Kimsa Theatre for Young People; Theatre New Brunswick; Halifax’s Neptune Theatre; Hamilton’s Theatre Aquarius; Vancouver’s Arts Club Theatre; and Off-Broadway’s Manhattan Theatre Club.
 George has been nominated for three Dora Mavor Moore Awards (Sweeney Todd, Seussical, Oh What a Lovely War) and a Jessie Richardson Award (Sweeney Todd).
 In addition to his work in the theatre, George can be heard on several cast recordings (Napoleon, Sitting Pretty, Rob Roy, The Bricklin) and his own “If I Were King.”

 For Studio 180: Our Class, Stuff Happens, Offensive Shadows, The Arab-Israeli Cookbook, The Passion of the Chris & The Laramie Project.
-For Studio 180: The Laramie Project, Stuff Happens, Our Class, Parade, Clybourne Park, You Will Remember Me and, most recently, The Nether.
-Mark is a member of Studio 180’s Core Artistic Team and co-ordinates the Studio 180 IN DEVELOPMENT program.
+Mark is a Co-Founder of Studio 180 and co-ordinates the Studio 180 IN DEVELOPMENT program.
 He also adapted and directed Love, Dishonor, Marry, Die, Cherish, Perish for the company and has assistant directed productions of Blackbird, God of Carnage and The Laramie Project 10th Anniversary reading.
 Mark was a member of the Shaw Festival’s acting ensemble for 5 seasons and performed in several reviews with The Second City’s National Touring Company.
 Film and television credits include; Spotlight, Remedy, Murdoch Mysteries and Mayday.

 For Studio 180: debut.
 For Mirvish: Piaf/Dietrich.
 For Musical Stage Company: Life After (Dora Award), Parade, The Light in the Piazza.
 During Covid times: Into the Woods (Talk is Free Theatre, Dora nomination), Divine Interventions (Corpus Theatre).
 Just before the world shifted, Tracy played Aurora in Eclipse Theatre’s inaugural production of Kiss of the Spider Woman at the Don Jail, for which she received a Dora nomination, and she spent the Spring touring Europe with Theaturtle’s production of Charlotte: A Tri-Colored Play.
 She has spent seasons at the Shaw, Stratford, and Charlottetown Festivals.
 Favourite roles include Sarah Brown at the Segal Centre in Guys and Dolls, Harper in WJT’s Angels in America, Jenny in Mr. Burns: A Post-Electric Play (Outside the March), and Bella in Lost in Yonkers (Theatre Northwest).
 A proud graduate of Queen’s University, Tracy is also a teaching artist who runs her own private studio and is on the faculty for both The Performing Arts Project and MTCA in New York City.
 Upcoming: directing The Other Place for Talk is Free Theatre.